 I think the Big 4 are panicking.
-The partners, already badly hit in the last recession, and a probable looming Brexit induced recession, have hit upon this as a good idea to cut costs, while hoping to preserve their fees.
-If Brexit goes ahead, the stringent EU Employment Protection Laws may be dispensed over time, and replaced with a more 'flexible' structure.
+The partners, already badly hit in the last recession, and a probable looming Post Brexit induced recession, have hit upon this as a good idea to cut costs, while hoping to preserve their fees.
+If Brexit goes ahead, the stringent EU Employment Protection Laws will be replaced with a more 'flexible' structure.

 Those without a degree are not going to be paid the same.
 I think the Big 4 sees this as an opportunity to cut their salary bill, and probably by a good margin.
 Deloitte are paying according to Glassdoor Between £15,029 and £24,000 on their Bright Start programme depending on what year you are in.
 Considering a starting graduate salary in the Big 4 in London is over €28,500 (much less in regional offices) this is a big difference and a big saving, especially as the work of the school leaver in the last few years on the structured apprenticeship training programme may well be very similar to a 1st year Graduate Trainee.
 If you look at the comparison between the two programmes kindly shown on EY’s website it is clear that the work is the same.

 'Them' and 'Us' Problems